nuxencs/seasonpackarr/README.md

 ### Parse Torrent

-Can be enabled in the config by setting `parseTorrentFile` to `true`.
-This option will make sure that the season pack folder that gets created by seasonpackarr will always have the correct name.
+Torrent parsing is now the default season-pack path. `POST /api/parse` always uses the torrent metadata to make sure the season pack folder that gets created by seasonpackarr has the correct name.
 One example that will make the benefit of this clearer:

 - Announce name: `Show.S01.1080p.WEB-DL.DDPA5.1.H.264-RlsGrp`